Auricular Acupuncture, Battlefield Acupuncture & Veteran’s Affairs

 I hope this provides insight and resources for you or your loved ones.
 We use auricular acupuncture in combination to traditional Chinese medicine acupuncture, electroacupuncture or as a stand alone treatment.
 If you know anyone who struggles with anxiety, depression, insomnia, pain, post traumatic stress disorder, acupuncture and traditional Chinese Medicine may be able to help.

 2. Acupuncture & PTSD: Healing Through Neuroplasticity.
 Do you understand PTSD and Its Impact on the Brain?
-(Pasadena, CA)

 Post-Traumatic Stress Disorder (PTSD) affects emotional regulation, memory, and stress processing due to dysregulation in key brain areas: